davincico/Threat-Intel-Tools/README.md

 Tired of running the same URL/IP or domain indicator across different analysis platforms and tools manually?
 This tool allows you to run the same target across a multitude of analysis and reputation check platforms, allowing a seamless experience and a combined output with just one click.

 **Tools in the suite:**
-At the current stage, tool only uses API keys for VT and Urlscan.
+At the current stage, tool only uses API keys for VT, AbuseIPDB and Urlscan.
 1. VirusTotal - Scans IP address/URL/Domain for reputation checks
 2. AbuseIPDB - IP enrichment
 3. Urlscan.io - generates the URL site screenshots and dom snapshot links